Melanin, that mysterious pigment that gives our skin its unique color, is much more than just an aesthetic feature.

 Protect the skin

 Melanin is a fundamental pigment that plays an essential role in the coloration of our skin.
-It is responsible for the diversity of skin tones observed in individuals around the world.
+It is responsible for the diversity of skin tones observed among individuals around the world.
 But beyond its aesthetic function, melanin also fulfills several other important roles in our body.

 In addition to its photoprotective role, melanin is also involved in the regulation of body temperature.

-Wound healing and prevention of oxidative damage
+Healing and prevention of oxidative damage

 Moreover, melanin plays a crucial role in wound healing and protection against skin infections.
 When the skin is injured, skin cells called melanocytes produce more melanin to form a protective barrier.
 This barrier reduces the risk of infections and promotes the rapid repair of damaged tissues.
-Thus, melanin actively participates in the skin's healing process and its ability to defend against external pathogens.
+Thus, melanin actively participates in the skin's healing process and its ability to defend itself against external pathogens.

-"After 20 days, the melanin level is significantly higher in the two hours following exposure, better protecting it from the effects of UVA."
+After 20 days, the melanin level is significantly higher within two hours following exposure, better protecting it from the effects of UVA.

-"After 30 days of treatment, at a rate of 2 capsules per day, tanning is increased by 217%."
+After 30 days of treatment, taking 2 capsules per day, tanning is increased by 217%.

 To conclude

 In summary, melanin goes far beyond its function as a pigment that colors our skin.
-It is essential for our body to provide protection against UV rays, regulate body temperature, promote healing, and prevent oxidative damage.
+It is essential to our body to provide protection against UV rays, regulate body temperature, promote healing, and prevent oxidative damage.
 Understanding the functions of melanin allows us to appreciate its essential role in our health and well-being, as well as the importance of the diversity of skin tones in our society.